astridx/meinblog/content/posts/cassiopeia/22cassiopeia-navbar-bootstrap.en.md

 ## Embed Bootstrap

-First I copy the minimized Bootstrap 5 files [^getbootstrap.com/] and put them in the directory `media/templates/site/MyTemplate/js/bootstrap.bundle.min.js`, respectively `media/templates/site/MyTemplate/css/bootstrap.bundle.min.css`.
+First I copied the minimized Bootstrap 5 files [^getbootstrap.com/] and put them in the directory `media/templates/site/MyTemplate/js/bootstrap.bundle.min.js`, respectively `media/templates/site/MyTemplate/css/bootstrap.bundle.min.css`.

+But that was not necessary at all.
+You don't need to download anything. because Bootstrap is already registered in `media/vendor/joomla.asset.json`.
+Cassiopeia does not load all parts.
+It uses a different navigation and does not need Bootstrap to expand and collapse.
+But in Joomla everything is available and can be loaded easily.<!-- \index{Bootstrap!load} -->

 ## Create an override from the backend